httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+Base64url encoding is defined in Section 2 of [RFC7515].

 # The "aesgcm" HTTP Content Encoding {#aesgcm}